arrive on La Gomera: Monday, January 22

 We recommend you allow a full day to rest after arriving on Tenerife (TFN) and before flying to La Gomera (GMZ), where our group will convene.
 From Tenerife’s north airport, near the city of Santa Cruz de Tenerife, it’s a ten-minute taxi ride to San Cristóbal de La Laguna, where we recommend you stop over.

 Flight time from Tenerife (TFN) to La Gomera (GMZ) is 30 minutes.
-You’ll need to arrive on Gomera no later than 10 a.m. on either January 7 or February 5.
+You’ll need to arrive at the La Gomera airport no later than 10 a.m. on Monday, January 22.
 The airport is on the south side of the island, near Playa de Santiago.
 You’ll rent a car at the airport, then drive about one hour to Valle Gran Rey, on the west side of the island, where we’ll greet you at the hotel.